tjp7rr/dPFT/README.md

 ![plot](./static/dPFT_pipeline.png)

-dPFT ([Santibanez, V., Pisano, T.J., et al. 2024](https:....)) are generated using an automated lung analysis pipeline that takes raw dynamic digital radiography (DDR) videos and outputs digital pulmonary function test (dPFT) data.
+dPFT ([Santibanez, V., Pisano, T.J., et al. 2024](https:....)) are generated using an automated lung analysis pipeline that takes raw dynamic digital radiography (DDR) videos and outputs DDR-based Pulmonary Function Test (dPFT) data.
 This is accomplished using convolutional neural networks for serial anatomical detection across frames.

 An overview of dPFT is shown here: